 That was the birth of KultureCity®

 A movement born in cities and towns throughout the United States when parents of children with autism began to fight against the exclusion and segregation of their children.

-Though the mission is daunting and requires reversing the centuries long history of “out of sight, out of mind” that the segregation of autistic individuals serve to promote, it has been done before successfully.
+Though the mission is daunting and requires reversing the centuries-long history of “out of sight, out of mind” that the segregation of autistic individuals serves to promote, it has been done before successfully.

 You see for decades, the focus has been on seeing the children as severely handicapped and mentally disabled.